Jseph/hero-realms-lua-scripts/Lua_documentation.md

     loc(currentPid, inPlayPloc)

-Factions
+## Factions

     wildFaction
     guildFaction
     necrosFaction
     imperialFaction

+Setting card faction:

+    local card = createActionDef({
+        id = "dragon_fire",
+        name = "Dragon Fire",
+        tags = { galleryCardTag, callToArmsSetTag },
+        types = { dragonType },
+        factions = { imperialFaction },
+        acquireCost = 7,

-BoolCardExpressions (TODO: check if all expressions are present)
+## BoolCardExpressions (TODO: check if all expressions are present)

-They all start with isCard-
+They all start with isCard*() and used to check cards state.
+Mostly used when filtering selectors

 isCardExpended()
 isCardStunned()
 isCardStunnable()
 isCardChampion()
 isCardAction()
-isCardFaction(Faction.Wild)
+isCardFaction(*imperialFaction*)
-isCardType(“Knife”) -> checks type and subtype
+isCardType(*knifeType*) -> checks type and subtype
 isCardName(“thief_throwing_knife”) → checks card id
-isCardAtLoc(ploc) → true if target is in the passed CardLocEnum isGuard()
+isCardAtLoc(ploc) → true if target is in the passed CardLocEnum isGuard() isCardHasController(playerExpression) isCardFactionless() isCardAffordable() - checks if you have enough gold to buy it considering any effective cost changes isCardSkill() isCardAbility() isCardAquirable() - checks if you are able to purchase it if you had enough gold isCardSelf() - checks if card is the origin of an effect executing isCardDamaged() isCardExpended() isCardWithSlot(slotKey) isCardWithSlotString(slotKey, stringValue) - checks if card has a slot with a key and certain string value isCardAffordableExt(extraGold) - same as isCardAffordable, but you may also specify amount if virtual gold added to you actual gold. hasCardTag(tag) bool card expression added to check if card has given tag

 operators
-.And(isCardXX()), .Or(isCardXX()), .invert()
+.And(isCardXX()) - bool and
+ .Or(isCardXX()) - bool or
+ .invert() - bool not
-Note that these are uppercase, as and/or are keywords in lua
+ .OrBool(boolExpression) - allows to or with a simple boolExpression, not card one Note that these are uppercase, as and/or are keywords in lua

-constBoolExpression(value) returns a BoolExpression that always returns the value it was initially passed.

-Usage
+**Usage**
 Bool card expressions are mostly used to filter out data from selectors (see below)

-Examples:
+**Examples**:

     -- selects cards from opponent's in play, which are not expended and can be stunned